raspberrypilearning/av-e-card/en/step_2.md

 --- task ---

 To make things a little faster in Scratch, you should optimise the GIF.
-To do this, select the **Optimise** checkbox.
+To do this, select the **Optimize** checkbox.
 You might also like to reduce the resolution.

 ![Image showing optimisation options on ezgif.com](images/optimise-gif.png)